They’re finally here, the results you’ve been waiting for, the winners of our very first Micro Fiction Writing Competition.

 Then you spoke of becoming an aid worker in impoverished villages, eyes alight with passion or anger or both.
 Stay, I screamed.
 It’s not safe for you there.
 Stay.
 I tried to hide your passport, found you’d hidden it from me.
 You left, stretching the line of our connection taught until it snapped.
 The door swung open and let in frigid gales.
 I stood silent as snow drifted, washing you away with white.

 You changed your number, my countless calls addressed to someone you had ceased to be.
 I had nothing left but images which I framed like Picasso’s art, but I wished I could do more.
 Your smile is more beautiful than any masterpiece.
 I keep the photos in a box under my bed, run my hands over the pixelated memories each morning in some nameless ritual.
 I’m afraid I’ll forget who you are.
 I breathe in sharply.
 Who you were.

 Then you knock on my door.
 It’s summer.
 It’s been ten years.
 Who are you now?
 This new dignified woman in a blue blouse, whose accent is tinged with Spain and Russia, the story of your life untold.
 You bring your girlfriend with you: a warm-hearted vet with a doctorate in philosophy.
 You seem as much of a stranger to me as she does.

 I smile and tell you to come inside for tea, start for an embrace, but the weight of time pulls down my arms.
 We shake hands.
 Cordially.
 It’s better than I deserve.
 I open my mouth to speak, and begin the process of learning who you are all over again.

-Don’t forget to sign up to our mailing list if you haven’t already, and receive notification of future writing comps, plus get all the latest news, stories and promotions including giveaways.
+Don’t forget to sign up to our mailing list if you haven’t already, and receive notification of future writing comps and anthology releases, plus get all the latest news, stories and promotions including giveaways.
 You’ll also receive a FREE Ebook exclusive to our email subscribers.
 Click one of the links or enter your details below.

 All the best and happy writing.